Darepen/WD-Finals/readme.md

 - Whats the purpose
   - The purpose of this project is to create a professional and functional online portfolio that highlights my abilities, projects, and experience.
 - What are key components
-  - The key components include a home page, an about me page, a projects showcase, a contact page, and a blog page.
+  - The key components include a home page, an about me page, a projects showcase, a certifications page, and a feedback page.
 - What technology used and how it is used
   - The website is built using HTML, CSS, and JavaScript.
-External libraries like Bootstrap, Font Awesome, and Google Fonts are used for styling and functionality.
+An external library like Google Fonts is used for styling and functionality.

 ### Key Components
 <!-- TODO: List of Key Components -->